FundingWhat the Trustees are looking for

 - specify clearly whether the school has been able itself, or with other sponsors, to contribute to the total cost of the project.

-To start an application, you can create an account on our website and start your application in the user area.What happens next?
+To start an application, you must create an account on our website and start your application in the user area.Click here to create an account

 The Secretary, on receiving an application, will arrange for the bid to be considered at the next meeting of Trustees (May or November).